NomadCode33/GIS-Data-Science-Portfolio/Furtado-Associates-Projects/West Seattle Light Rail Survey/README.md

 # West Seattle Light Rail Survey
-In the Survey department, we collected data points for various projects, including infrastructure development, CCTV monitoring in sewers and pipelines, and forest area surveys.
-My role encompassed both fieldwork and office coordination.
+A data collection project within the Survey department supporting infrastructure development, CCTV monitoring of sewers and pipelines, and forest area assessments.
+My responsibilities included both fieldwork—gathering accurate data points using surveying equipment—and office coordination to ensure data integrity, proper documentation, and seamless integration with project workflows.

 **Disclaimer:** Furtado & Associates maintains a policy of not allowing company property for personal use, so I don't have any documents or pictures of my project.
 However, I can describe the work I did and the process we followed.